ctu-fgis/2020-a-gisquick-doc/index.rst

 5. **User interface**
 ---------------------
-Each component involved in UI is decribed in this chapter.
+Each component involved in UI is described in this chapter.

 6. **Sample datasets**
 ----------------------